VRM21-Studios/VRM21-CPU-RISC-V-Series/README.md

 This repository focuses on the development of custom RISC-V CPU cores, their surrounding system components, verification environments, firmware support, and SoC-level integration.

-The repository currently contains an **RV32I CPU subsystem** and an **RV64IMFD CPU subsystem**, together with supporting interrupt, timer, memory-mapped I/O, firmware, and verification infrastructure.
+The repository currently contains an **RV32I CPU subsystem** together with supporting interrupt, timer, memory-mapped I/O, firmware, and verification infrastructure.

-The RV64IMFD implementation extends the series toward a 64-bit processor architecture with integer multiplication/division and hardware floating-point support through the **F** and **D** extensions.

 ---